darrenks/nibbles/docs/tutorial_basics.md

 ## Other Types
 You've seen **integers**, other data types are chars and lists. **Chars** behave like integers in most cases but are displayed differently (the ops table linked below makes this more precise).
 They can be created with single quotes, e.g. `' '` to create a space char.

 **Lists** can be created with the `:` (append) operator.
 However unlike Haskell, `:` coerces its operands, turns non lists into singleton lists and then concatenates them.
 For example `:1 :2 3` -> `[1,2,3]`.
-Note that this bracket output is just for output display purposes and not valid Nibbles code.
+Note that this bracket/comma notation is just for output display purposes and not valid Nibbles code.

 **Strings** are actually just a list of chars, and can be created using double quotes.
 Escapes are valid for strings and chars in the same style that Haskell uses.
 E.g.